Skip Navigation

 64. Stock Option

-A stock option is a contract that gives an investor the right to purchase or sell a specific number of stock shares at a predetermined price within a specified time period.
+A stock option is a contract that gives the holder the right, but not the obligation, to buy or sell shares at a set price before a certain date.

 65. Stock Portfolio